TN Visa to Green Card

 Thanks to special economic and trade relationships between the United States, Canada and Mexico, some people qualify for special visas to come to the U.S. to work.
 Under the North American Free Trade Agreement, or NAFTA, certain professionals can seek temporary entry into the United States, where they'll engage in business activities.
-If you have questions about TN visas, please feel free to call our Austin immigration attorneys.
+If you have questions about TN visas or how to go from a TN visa to green card, please feel free to call our TN visa lawyer.
 Our team can give you the answers you need.

 What is a TN Visa?